ltelab/disdrodb/CONTRIBUTING.rst

 commit and prints the error.
 Currently, DISDRODB only tests that the code to be committed complies with black's format style and the ruff linter.

-In case that the commit is aborted, you only need to run black agains you code.
+In case that the commit is aborted, you only need to run the precommit hook again.
 This can be done by running   ``black .``  or   ``ruff check .``

 .. note::